 2. How price changes hurt the OTA

-Whereas a traditional storefront travel agent would have destination or product experts the OTA needs systems developers and programmers to build features and smart interactive booking management tools.
+Whereas a traditional storefront travel agent would have a destination or product expert, the OTA needs systems developers and programmers to build features and innovative interactive booking management tools.

-Since OTAs are very technology focused, price changes that occur can most often be explained by the reason listed under Technology further down in the article.
-Here under the heading OTA we will instead focus on why it makes no sense for OTAs to tamper with prices from a commercial perspective.
+Since OTAs are very technology-focused, price changes can most often be explained by the reason listed under technology further down in the article.
+Here under the heading OTA, we will focus on why it makes no sense for OTAs to tamper with prices from a commercial perspective.

 I will give you two good reasons why it is not in the interest of the OTA to risk losing a booking by increasing the price.

-Reason 1: Most visitors use a price comparison site and the customer can simply move on to the next available option
+Reason 1: Most visitors use a price comparison site, and the customer can move on to the next available option

 Today OTAs have business relationships with price comparison sites.
 The price comparison sites will show all providers offering any given trip.
-If the booking cannot be completed the customer will simply go back to the price comparison site and select a different provider or trip.
+If the customer cannot complete the booking, the customer will go back to the price comparison site and select a different provider or trip.

-Reason 2: OTAs need volumes of bookings and there is no way of knowing which booking that will be profitable
+Reason 2: OTAs need volumes of bookings, and there is no way of knowing which booking will be profitable

 Summary and conclusion:

 OTAs need to sell volumes of flights where there is a good possibility of making additional revenue during the lifespan of the booking.
-And as there are no ways to identify these bookings beforehand it makes no sense for OTAs to risk loosing bookings by increasing prices.
+And as there are no ways to identify these bookings beforehand, it makes no sense for OTAs to risk losing bookings by increasing prices.